babashka/cli/README.md

 `:args->opts`, `:alias`, `:restrict`, ...).
 The order of entries in the table doesn't matter (since 0.8.54).

-Options can be supplied at each level - before and between the subcommands.
+Options can be supplied at each level, before and between the subcommands.
 The root level (`:cmds []`) holds options available to every command.
 For example:

 ``` clojure